 The saponins, quercetin, and flavonoid antioxidant naturally occurring compounds in goldenrod have long been touted as the primary reasons the wild plant can be beneficial in healing wounds and combating illness.
-Some goldenrod fans believe it could in helping to prevent and fight cancer cells, but to date, no scientific studies support those assertions.

 The FDA has not approved goldenrod to be used as a drug nor has the federal agencies validated any claims about its healing power.
 I am not a medical professional of any type.